-Hosted by Crista Luedtke, Chef and Owner of boon eat + drink and BROT
+Hosted by Crista Luedtke, Chef and Owner of boon eat + drink

 Sonoma County is known for its rolling vineyards and exceptional wineries.
 But there’s so much more to this thriving community.
 There’s a vibrant art scene studded with exceptional talent; artists who choose to do their work here for a reason.
 There’s restaurant after restaurant that brings new meaning to the phrase “farm to fork,” and beckons to chefs from faraway places.
 And there’s a bounty of nature’s gifts just waiting to be experienced by those who know where to look.
 Once you experience Sonoma County for yourself, you get it immediately—this is a place worth protecting.
 But to truly immerse oneself in the unique individuals, talents and stories that make up our community, a little more time is needed.
 In this spirit, our host Crista Luedtke met with some of Sonoma County’s best for a drink and an unrushed conversation about why they call this uniquely creative place home.